 Our largest source of operating cash inflows is cash collections from our customers.
-Our primary uses of cash from operating activities are for employee-related expenditures, expenses related to our technology infrastructure, expenses related to our
+Our primary uses of cash from operating activities are for employee-related expenditures, expenses related to our technology infrastructure, expenses related to our computing infrastructure (including computing power, database storage and content delivery costs), building infrastructure costs (including leases for office space), fees for third-party services, and marketing program costs.

 Net cash used in operating activities was \$18.5 million for the year ended December 31, 2024.
 This reflected our net loss of \$102.8 million, adjustments for non-cash items of \$63.1 million and a net decrease of \$21.2 million in net operating assets.
 Non-cash items primarily consisted of \$21.7 million of depreciation and amortization expense, \$19.4 million of stock-based compensation expense, \$5.3 million change in fair value of warrant liabilities, \$4.8 million of amortization of operating lease right-of-use assets, \$4.5 million of debt issuance amortization costs, a \$4.0 million loss on decommissioned satellites and disposal of assets, \$2.4 million related to issuance of stock warrants, and a \$1.2 million change in fair value of contingent earnout liability, partially offset by \$0.3 million of other, net.
-Changes in operating assets and liabilities primarily included a \$12.4 million decrease in other current assets, a \$7.1 million increase in other accrued expenses, a \$3.1 million decrease in contract liabilities, a \$2.6 million increase in accounts payable, a \$2.0 million decrease in other long-term assets, and a \$0.9 million increase in accrued wages and benefits, partially offset by a \$5.0 million increase in accounts receivable, net, and a \$4.7 million decrease in operating lease liabilities.
+Changes in operating assets and liabilities primarily included a \$12.4 million decrease in other current assets, a \$7.1 million increase in other accrued expenses, a \$3.1 million decrease in contract assets, a \$2.7 million increase in contract liabilities, a \$2.6 million increase in accounts payable, a \$2.0 million increase in other long-term assets, and a \$0.9 million increase in accrued wages and benefits, partially offset by a \$5.0 million increase in accounts receivable, net, and a \$4.7 million decrease in operating lease liabilities.

 Net cash used in operating activities was \$36.3 million for the year ended December 31, 2023.
 This reflected our net loss of \$77.6 million, adjustments for non-cash items of \$38.5 million and a net decrease of \$2.8 million in net operating assets.
 Non-cash items primarily consisted of \$18.2 million of depreciation and amortization expense, \$13.0 million of stock-based compensation expense, \$2.9 million of amortization of operating lease right-of-use assets, \$2.3 million of debt issuance amortization costs, \$1.6 million change in fair value of warrant liabilities, and a \$1.0 million loss on decommissioned satellites and disposal of assets, partially offset by \$0.5 million of other, net, and a \$0.1 million change in fair value of contingent earnout liability.
-Changes in operating assets and liabilities primarily included a \$13.7 million increase in contract liabilities, a \$4.1 million decrease in accounts receivable, net, a \$1.7 million decrease in other long-term assets, and a \$1.4 million increase in accounts payable, partially offset by a \$9.8 million increase in other current assets, a \$2.8 million decrease in operating lease liabilities, a \$2.7 million decrease in accounts payable, benefits, a \$1.6 million increase in contract assets, and a \$1.1 million decrease in other accrued expenses.
+Changes in operating assets and liabilities primarily included a \$13.7 million increase in contract liabilities, a \$4.1 million decrease in accounts receivable, net, a \$1.7 million decrease in other long-term assets, and a \$1.4 million increase in accounts payable, partially offset by a \$9.8 million increase in other current assets, a \$2.8 million decrease in operating lease liabilities, a \$2.7 million decrease in accrued wages and benefits, a \$1.6 million increase in contract assets, and a \$1.1 million decrease in other accrued expenses.